Axel Preisler

 Axel Preisler(12 May 1871 – 25 September 1930) was a Danish architect.

 History

 Preisler was born in Odense where his father was a merchant.
 He completed a carpenter's apprenticeship in his home town and studied at Odense Technical College before enrolling at the Royal Danish Academy of Fine Arts' school of architecture in Copenhagen in 1890.
-He worked as an assistant in the architectural practices of Valdemar Ingemann, Vilhelm Dahlerup and Heinrich Wenck propr to his graduation in 1899.
+He worked as an assistant in the architectural practices of Valdemar Ingemann, Vilhelm Dahlerup and Heinrich Wenck prior to his graduation in 1899.
 He was represented at Charlottenborg Spring Exhibition in 1918, 1921 and 1922.
 He was also active in the Architects' Association and was its chairman in 1930.